William Bourchier, 1st Count of Eu: Life

-He was born 2 March 1375, the son of Sir William Bourchier (d.
-1375; the younger son of Robert Bourchier, 1st Baron Bourchier (d.
-1349), of Halstead, Essex, Lord Chancellor) by his wife Eleanor de Louvain (27 March 1345 – 5 October 1397), daughter and heiress of Sir John de Louvain (d.
-1347) (alias Lovayne etc.), feudal baron of Little Easton in Essex.
-The arms of Louvain were: Gules billety or a fess of the last, often shown with varying number of billets and on occasion with a fess argent, for example in stained glass at Hengrave Hall, Suffolk: Gules, a fess argent, between fourteen billets or.
+William was born 2 March 1375, the son of Sir William Bourchier and Eleanor de Louvain, daughter and heiress of Sir John de Louvain, feudal baron of Little Easton in Essex.

-Eleanor was descended from Godfrey de Louvain (d.
-1226), feudal baron of Little Easton, son of Godfrey III, Count of Louvain (1142–1190), by his 2nd marriage, and half-brother of Henry I, Duke of Brabant (1165–1235).
-His inheritance from his mother's Louvain lands included the Suffolk manors of Bildeston, Hopton, Shelland and "Lovaynes" in Drinkstone, and (in Essex), Little Easton, Broxted and Aythorpe Roding.

 Career

-He fought at the Battle of Agincourt in 1415.
+William fought at the Battle of Agincourt in 1415.
 In 1417 he was in the retinue of King Henry V during his second expedition to France, and played a significant role in the capture of Normandy.

-In 1419, he was appointed Captain of Dieppe and was granted powers to receive the submission of the town and Comté of Eu.
-The French count of Eu had refused to pay homage to the conquering English king and thus had been held prisoner in England since Agincourt.

-In June 1419, King Henry V awarded six captured French comtés to certain of his more significant English supporters, and the Comté of Eu was granted to William Bourchier, thus making him 1st Count of Eu.
+In 1419, William was appointed Captain of Dieppe and was granted powers to receive the submission of the town and Comté of Eu.
+The French count of Eu had refused to pay homage to King Henry V of England and thus had been held prisoner in England since Agincourt.
+In June 1419, Henry V awarded six captured French counties to his more significant English supporters, and the County of Eu was granted to William Bourchier, thus making him 1st Count of Eu.